 - Click the View link next to a form and read the Form Details.

 - In the Form Details, find and follow the Change Bank Account Instructions.
 If the information is not available for the form, look for the contact details of your State agency in the Payment Enrollment Instructions, and contact them regarding your bank change.

 Create an account in QuickBooks for the new bank account.

 Change the E-pay account in QuickBooks and disable the old bank account.

 - Choose Employees > Payroll Center.

-- Routing numbers are ALWAYS nine digits.
+Note: Routing numbers are ALWAYS nine digits.
 Enter the account number exactly as it appears, including leading zeros, dashes, and spaces.
 For some business accounts, the routing number is different from the number on the check; Intuit recommends you verify your routing and account number with your bank.

 - Choose Edit > Preferences.

 - From the column on the left, click Checking.

 - Select the Company Preferences tab.